idocal/backtrade/README.md

 Postgres username, password and name should be `postgres`.
 Hostname: `localhost`, Port: `5432`

-Frontend:
+### Frontend
 ```sh
 $ cd client
 $ npm install
 ```

 ## How to use
-1. Run the API server:
+1. Start the `postgres` server according to your platform.
-Start the ```postgres``` server according to your platform.
-Then do the following:
+2. Run the API server:
 ```sh
 $ cd api
 $ uvicorn api:app --reload --host 0.0.0.0